beancount/ledger2beancount/README.md

 can be used to configure commodities that should be treated as currencies in the sense that no cost is retained.
 This is useful if you, for example, track miles or hotel points, that are sometimes redeemed for a cash value.
+Both of these variables expect beancount commodities, i.e. after transformation and mapping.
 (Note that beancount itself uses the terms "commodity" and "currency" interchangeably.)

 ### Balance assertions